dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ### <a name="instance-catalog"></a>Instance Catalog

 ### <a name="item"></a>Item ([Entity](#entity))
 Data samples you upload to your dataset will be stored in something called an "item".
 Items are Dataloop objects that belong to the Dataloop "Item" class.
 They are stored as a "json" file and are represented as Dataloop data model objects.
 Items include the data sample you upload as well as the afferent metadata you add to that data sample.
-For example, if the item is a jpg file, it has a "stream" method to the get the image and the other json attributes, such as the metadata.
+For example, each item has a "stream" method to get the data sample along with other json attributes, such as the metadata.
 ## J
 ## K
 ## L